 The Danish Church has had a congregation in Melbourne for 25 years.

-There is worship with the Danish priest once a month (as a general rule on the 2nd Sunday of the month), where we borrow the lovely church and premises of the Swedish church.
+There worship is with the Danish priest once a month (as a general rule on the 2nd Sunday of the month), where we borrow the lovely Church and premises of the Swedish Church.

 Membership of the Danish Church in Melbourne costs $100 a year for a family and $50 for retirees and students.
 If you would like to become a member, please contact the Church office in Sydney.